 - The consignor is responsible for all the risks, expenses, and damages associated with the consigned goods.

-- The relation of the persons in the consignment is that of consignor (principal) and the consignee (agent) and not of the buyer and seller.
+- The relation of the persons in the consignment is that of the consignor (principal) and the consignee (agent) and not of the buyer and seller.

 - Only the possession of the goods is with the consignee and not the ownership.

 - Profit or loss on the sale of the goods belongs to the consignor.

 - The consignor sends Pro-forma Invoice.
-While the consignee sends Account Sales.
+At the same time, the consignee sends Account Sales.
 Account Sales include the details regarding the goods, sales, expenses, commission, advances, and balances due.

 Objectives of Consignment

 - To make large consignments and increase sales volume by attracting customers.

 - To launch a new product and create and capture the market for the same.